artem-barmin/obsidian-block-drag-n-drop/README.md

 You can see a drag-n-drop handler in the gutter.
 You can drag it and drop at line you want

+## Defaults
+- Drag and drop from one pane to another without modifiers will create embed link for the block.
+Id for block will be automatically created.
+- Drag and drop in the same pane without modifiers will move the block.
+- Drag and drop from one pane to another with "Shift" modifier will copy the block.

+You can change behavior for settings in the plugin settings tab.

 # Libraries used

 - [remark](https://github.com/remarkjs/remark) - used for parsing markdown lists